Our research

 A leaf feeding beetle (Gratiana boliviana) has been successfully employed as a weed biological control agent against tropical soda apple in Florida USA where the insect has proven to be host specific and effective in providing control of this weed.
 Although the insect has been extensively tested for its safety in the USA against native and agriculturally important Solanaceae (such as potato, tomato and eggplant) it had not been host tested against native Australian Solanaceae.
 It was therefore not known if this leaf-feeding beetle is a viable option for release into the Australian environment.

-The purpose of our project was to determine if the leaf feeding beetle (Gratiana bolviana) is suitable for use as a biological control for tropical soda apple in Australia.
-The project assessed if the beetle will be safe for release into the Australian environment by determining if it will harm other species In Australia, in particular those that are closely related to tropical soda apple.
+The purpose of this project was to determine if the leaf feeding beetle (Gratiana bolviana) was suitable for use as a biological control for tropical soda apple in Australia.
+The project assessed if the beetle was safe for release into the Australian environment by determining if it would harm other species in Australia, in particular those that are closely related to tropical soda apple.
 To do this the project imported the beetle from Florida USA and conducted host testing against native Australian Solanaceae plant species and related families, in quarantine facilities in Australia.
 During this testing some feeding and limited oviposition and incomplete development was observed on a few native Australian Solanum species.

 Plans for the future